lsst-sqre/sqr-024/index.rst

 9. Set up the repository by typing :command:`setup -k -r .`

-10. The `flake8` testing requires a file called :file:`setup.cfg` to be present in the top level of the repo.
-Put a template version of the `setup.cfg` in place by typing: :command:`curl -O https://raw.githubusercontent.com/lsst/templates/master/project_templates/stack_package/%7B%7Bcookiecutter.package_name%7D%7D/setup.cfg`.
+10. The ``flake8`` testing requires a file called :file:`setup.cfg` to be present in the top level of the repo.
+Put a template version of the ``setup.cfg`` in place by typing: :command:`curl -O https://raw.githubusercontent.com/lsst/templates/master/project_templates/stack_package/%7B%7Bcookiecutter.package_name%7D%7D/setup.cfg`.

-    Note: As of 10/25/2018, if 'W504' isn't included in the lists of tests to _ignore_ in :file:`setup.cfg`, then you should add it.
+    Note: As of 10/25/2018, if ``W504`` isn't included in the lists of tests to *ignore* in :file:`setup.cfg`, then you should add it.

 11. Is there a :file:`tests/` directory in the repo?
 If so, are there any Python tests in that directory?
 If either of these is not true, then create them.
 An example test that simply imports a module and then confirms that it imported is located `here: <https://github.com/lsst/ctrl_pool/blob/master/tests/test_import.py>`_.
 You can copy this one and edit as needed.
 Note that some repos only contain configs.
 For these, you may want to simply create a dummy test that asserts some simple math.

 12. If there is no :file:`Sconscript` file in :file:`tests/`, then add one by doing the following: :command:`cd tests ; curl -O https://raw.githubusercontent.com/lsst/templates/master/project_templates/stack_package/%7B%7Bcookiecutter.package_name%7D%7D/tests/SConscript ; cd ..`

-13. Make sure this :file:`SConscript` file contains a line that reads: `scripts.BasicSConscript.tests(pyList=[])` (scons needs to be told that it is allowed to discover files, and not just run flake8 on files in the :file:`tests/`` directory).
+13. Make sure this :file:`SConscript` file contains a line that reads: ``scripts.BasicSConscript.tests(pyList=[])`` (scons needs to be told that it is allowed to discover files, and not just run flake8 on files in the :file:`tests/` directory).

 14. Run the flake8 linting tests by typing :command:`scons` at the command line.